Do the Digit Insurance

 Step 7: Repeat on the other side.

-What Are the Safety Precautions to Take While Performing Kneeling Yoga Poses?
+What are the Safety Precautions to Take While Performing Pigeon Pose?

 Can I place a cushion under my knees to avoid discomfort?

-Yes, you can place cushions or blankets underneath your knees while kneeling yoga.
-This will prevent any bruises and sprains and reduce discomfort while you are performing the asana.
+You can place cushions or blankets underneath your knees while kneeling yoga.
+This will prevent burns and sprains and reduce discomfort while performing the asana.

 Should I avoid kneeling yoga when I have extreme knee pain?